benjaminxscott/stix2cif/README.md

-This is a plug-in for CIF that consists of a Python module.
-It parses STIX/Cybox documents into JSON CIF Feed files with corresponding configuration files for each source document and feed it to CIF.
+STIX/Cybox documents into JSON CIF Feed files with corresponding configuration files for each source document and feed it to CIF.